Mentalab-hub/explorepy/docs/usage.rst

     explore.connect(mac_address="XX:XX:XX:XX:XX:XX")

-If the device is not found it will raise an error.
+If the device is not found, you will receive an error.

 Explorepy allows users to use either pybluez or Explorepy's SDK as the Bluetooth interface (in Windows and Ubuntu, the default BT backend is pybluez and in MacOS, the default BT backend is SDK).
 To change the